MAN TG-range: Third generation (2020–)

 On 10 February 2020, the second generation range was unveiled to the public at the event in Bilbao, Spain.
 The range comprises the same four models carried over from the first generation, however with all new styling.
 It also introduces a new fully-digital instrument cluster for the first time in a MAN vehicle.
 While this generation keeps the basic cab and frame structure identical, the styling has been fully updated with a new look.
 The new TGX's cab also sits 10 cm higher on the frame for additional comfort, and the largest cab no longer has a special large windshield.
 The range also introduced improved aerodynamics, more fuel efficient engines and a more ergonomic experience for drivers.

 The engines are carried over with no difference from the 2019 facelift of the last generation.

+Alternative Fuel

+Electric

+In 2023 October MAN started the sale of their electric variants of TGX and TGS named eTGX and eTGS respectively.
+These heavy-duty tractors have range of 800km and can be charged with 750kW charging.
+The company offered various battery pack configurations and the range varies with the configuration.
+The trucks are supported by Megawatt Charging System (MCS) and Combined Charging System (CCS) standards.
+The electric motor powering the tractors has output of 254 kW, 330 kW or 400 kW depending upon the application with 800, 1,150 or 1,250Nm of torque.

+Hydrogen

+In 2024 MAN unveiled the hydrogen combustion version of their TGX tractor truck named hTGX.
+The tractor features a D38 diesel engine based H45 hydrogen combustion engine which is internal combustion engine just like diesel but uses hydrogen instead to diesel unlike hydrogen fuel cell vehicles which use hydrogen to produce electricity and then later power the electric motor.
+This engine type will help fleet operator achieve higher load capacity, quick refueling and Longer range while cutting down on emissions.
+The engine produces power of 520 hp and 2500 Nm of torque using 56 kg hydrogen tanks with range of 600 kilometers.